 - Klemm, P., (2005).
 The Role of the Internet in Psychosocial Support, In R.M.
 Carroll-Johnson, L.M.
 Gorman, & N.J.
 Bush (Eds).
 Psychosocial Nursing Care along the Cancer Continuum.
 (2nd Ed.).
 Pittsburgh: Oncology Nursing Press.

 - Polek, C., Klemm, P., Hardie, T., Wheeler, E., Birney, M., Plowfield, L., & Lynch, K. (2004).
 Asian/Pacific Islander American women: Age and Death Rates during Hospitalization for breast cancer, Oncology Nursing Forum, (31)4.

 - Wheeler, E., Klemm, P., Hardie, T., Plowfield, L., Polek, C., & Birney, M., Lynch, K. (2004).
 The effect of race in hospitalized chronic heart failure elderly patients.
 Journal of Transcultural Nursing, 15(4), 291-297.

 - Klemm, P., & Hardie, T. (2002).
 Depression in face-to-face and Internet cancer support groups: A pilot study.
 Oncology Nursing Forum, 29(4), E45-E51.

-Paula R. Klemm , PhD, RN, OCN, is a graduate of The Catholic University of America.
+Paula R. Klemm, PhD, RN is a graduate of The Catholic University of America.
 Her areas of research interest are internet support for cancer patients and caregivers and psychosocial adjustment to illness.
-She is a Certified Oncology Nurse with clinical experience at the Johns Hopkins Oncology Center.
-She is a reviewer and a former Associate Editor for Oncology Nursing Forum, which has an audience of over 35,000 oncology nurses nationwide.
+Dr. Klemm has 25 years of clinical experience at the Johns Hopkins Oncology Center as an Staff Educator and nurse.
+She is a reviewer and a former Associate Editor for Oncology Nursing Forum, which has an audience of over 36,000 oncology nurses nationwide.